cloudberrydb/bootcamp/000-cbdb-sandbox/README.md

 **Build Options**

-> [!CAUTION]
-> CentOS Linux 7 reached it's end of life (EOL) on June 30, 2024.
-The software source mirror (vault) only supports x86_64, the `altarch` source (like ARM) has been deprecated.
-So you cannot run the CentOS 7 sandbox on your macBook with M1/2.

 1. Compile with the source code of the latest Cloudberry Database (released in [Cloudberry Database Release Page](https://github.com/cloudberrydb/cloudberrydb/releases)).
-The base OS will use a CentOS 7.9 Docker image.
+The base OS will be Rocky Linux 9 Docker image.
 2. Method 2 - Compile with the latest Cloudberry Database [main](https://github.com/cloudberrydb/cloudberrydb/tree/main) branch.
-The base OS will use a Rocky Linux 9 Docker image.
+The base OS will be Rocky Linux 9 Docker image.

 Build and deploy steps: